FileFighter/filefighter.github.io/wiki/SoftwareArchitectureDocument.md

 ### 5.2 Architecturally Significant Design Packages
 On this section you can find our class diagrams for the backend.
 We have clearly marked which parts fulfill the model, the view and the controller tasks.

 The different domains contain a view model often called DTO, "Data-Transfer-Object", as well as the models, called "Entities", that are persisted in the database.
 We highlighted the DTOs, Entities, and the controller parts.
-Below you can see one of our class diagram for the back end.
+Below you can see one of our class diagrams for the back end.
 In this case it's the class diagram for the domain "user".

 <figure>
   <img src="/assets/diagrams/user_class_diagram.png" alt=""/>